Hucknall Aerodrome

-Hucknall Aerodrome was a former general aviation and RAF aerodrome located 5 nmi north north-west of Nottingham, Nottinghamshire, England, and west of Hucknall town.
+Hucknall Aerodrome was a former general aviation and RAF aerodrome located 5 mi north north-west of Nottingham, Nottinghamshire, England, and west of Hucknall town.
 The aerodrome had been operated by the Merlin Flying Club since 1971 and then by Rolls-Royce Group plc.
 Before its closure, it was owned and operated by ITP Aero.

 Hucknall Aerodrome had a CAA Ordinary Licence (Number P507) that allowed daytime flights for the public transport of passengers or for flying instruction as authorised by the licensee and was not available for public transport passenger flights required to use a licensed aerodrome.
 It was a C.1916 grass aerodrome of significant historical importance.
 On 1 March 2015 the aerodrome closed indefinitely to be turned into a housing and industrial estate.

 History

 The Great War

 Hucknall Aerodrome dates to 1916 when it opened under No. 12 (Training) Group, 27th Wing, housing No. 15 Training Depot of the Royal Flying Corps (RFC) operating the Curtiss JN-4 Jenny.
 During February 1918, No. 218 (Gold Coast) Squadron (see No. 218 Squadron RAF) arrived operating the de Havilland DH.9.
 On 1 March 1918, No. 130 Squadron (see No. 130 Squadron RAF) arrived also operating the DH.9.

 On 18 March 1918, No. 205 Squadron arrived operating de Havilland DH.4 and DH.9s.
 During April, No. 135 Squadron RAF was formed but were allocated no aircraft and disbanded on 4 July 1918 along with No. 130 Squadron.
 On arrival, all of these squadrons were absorbed into No. 15 Training Depot and following creation of the Royal Air Force (RAF) on 1 April 1918, No. 15 Training Depot RFC was absorbed into this new organisation.

 On 18 August 1918 a detachment of the United States Army Air Service arrived, the 23d Aero Squadron (Repair), who were engaged with the depot in aircraft and engine repair activities.
 On 5 November 1918 the 23d Aero Squadron (Repair) left.